-28. At the meeting, the Board identified a number of key criteria for the organisation of the Committees, specifically that: all the Committees are chaired by Independent Directors; no executive director is a member of a Committee; the majority of members of the Committees envisaged by the CG Code are independent directors; the Nominations and Corporate Governance Committee is composed solely of Independent Directors.
+At the meeting, the Board identified a number of key criteria for the organisation of the Committees, specifically that: all the Committees are chaired by Independent Directors; no executive director is a member of a Committee, the majority of members of the Committees envisaged by the CG Code are independent directors; the Nominations and Corporate Governance Committee is composed solely of Independent Directors.
+Recommendation 16 of the CG Code states: "The board of directors sets up internal committees with preliminary, propositional and consultative functions regarding appointments, remuneration

-29. Recommendation 16 of the CG Code states: "The board of directors sets up internal committees with preliminary, propositional and consultative functions regarding appointments, remuneration and control and risks. [...
+29. Recommendation 16 of the CG Code states: "The board of directors sets up internal committees with preliminary, propositional and consultative functions regarding appointments, remuneration and control and risks. [...]"

-30. The Committees' membership has been supplemented with Directors from the First Minority List, including Stefano Marsaglia, who was coopted on 15 July 2022 after Francesco Gaetano
+The Committees' membership has been supplemented with Directors from the First Minority List, including Stefano Marsaglia, who was coopted on 15 July 2022 after Francesco Gaetano Caltagirone's resignation from the Board on 26 May 2022.
+On that date, following Flavio Cattaneo's resignation with immediate effect as a member of the InvC tendered on 27 November 2023, the Board resolved to replace him with Stefano Marsaglia as a

-31. On that date, following Flavio Cattaneo's resignation with immediate effect as a member of the InvC tendered on 27 November 2023, the Board resolved to replace him with Stefano Marsaglia as a member of the Committee, based on the candidate's professional profile, his expertise in investments and the fact that he meets the independence requirement required by applicable regulations and the CG Code
+31. On that date, following havo Catalies is resignation with immediate ellect as a member of the line (cendered of 27 November 2023, the Board resolved to replace him with stellar or marsagila as a member of the Committee, based on the candidate's professional profile, his expertise in investments and the fact that he meets the independence requirement required by applicable regulations and the CG Code.

-32. Deadline amended to 5 calendar days by resolution of the Board of Directors on 14 December 2023
+32. Deadline amended to 5 calendar days by resolution of the Board of Directors on 14 December 2023.